duukkis/terminal/blog/BLOG.md

 ![](images/NethackScreenshot.gif)
 [Image Source: Wikipedia](https://commons.wikimedia.org/wiki/File:NethackScreenshot.gif)

 Some people record their games and share their games using this ttyrec-file format.
 The file contains the movements of a player, move by move.
 I wanted to make an animated gif from that; such a gif that it ends with the image of a grave and I can build it from a command line of Raspberry Pi to a specific length of time.
 First, I need to parse the ttyrec-file into a editable form.
-Re-playing the ttyrec-file with PHP is a simple piece of code, but parsing is another issue.
+Re-playing the ttyrec-file with PHP is a simple piece of code, but parsing, so I can modify that, is another issue.
 ```
 $contents = file_get_contents("nethack.ttyrec");
 $prev = null;